danju4rizzl/game-info-docker/docs/panda-scores-docs.md

 Live data
 Live data delivers in-game statistics to users in real-time.
 This type of data is accessible via WebSockets within the Live API.
 There are two live data feeds available: frames and events.

-Live statistics may experience delay from the actual game server when applied or requested by the event organiser or its suppliers.
+Live statistics may experience delay from the actual game server when applied or requested by the event organizer or its suppliers.

 Frames